erdzeichen/KiMoPack/docs/source/Fitting.rst

 		linear decays step into a state that decays with a distribution of rates (here assumed gaussian) into a final, non decaying state.
 These type of complex decays are often observed in protein folding

+In the file "standard_functions.py" the user can find 16 of the most used functions.
+For their useage refer to the pdf: "Standard_function_library_image.pdf" to choose the function.
+Each function has a unique name of type "P21" and is then used as described below.

 **Usage of external functions:** To use an external function, this function needs to be handed to ta.mod.
 For an external function this